How to Make a Teacup Bird Feeder

 This project was made by my bestie, Evonne, whom I’ve known basically forever!
+We met when we worked at Taco Bell many years ago and have been friends ever since!

-Purchased this salad bowl, tea cup, and saucer at the local Goodwill thrift shop for $1.47 OTD (out the door)!
+I purchased this salad bowl, tea cup, and saucer at the local Goodwill thrift shop for $1.47 OTD (out the door)!

 Next, I marked the larger piece in three spots on the bottom surface using a Sharpie™.
 I “eyeballed” it, but you can measure the circumference and mark three spots equally spaced around the edge (about 1/8” from the edge).
 Next, I placed the smaller saucer over the bowl and marked three spots using the marks on the bowl as a guide.